A 2nd Act: Theater for Tomorrow

 A 2nd Act: From Student to Teacher

 How? is something Steve Sanghi often asked that fueled his interest in science, technology and engineering while growing up in small towns in northern India.
-“Growing up, I had an ugly habit of taking things apart to figure out how they work,” Sanghi explained.
-Repeatedly answering this question led him to a career managing science […]
+“Growing up, I had an […]

 A 2nd Act: A Picture’s Worth

 When you open the photo album depicting Karen Shell’s life to date, you see images that tell a story of tenacity, drive and resilience.
-The photos do not emphasize her more than three decades as a successful, award-winning freelance commercial photographer.
-Instead, they shine light on her support of others and how this mainstay in […]
+The photos do not emphasize her […]

 A 2nd Act: Winning the Cultural Tug-of-War

 “Going to my first United National Indian Tribal Youth (UNITY) conference was like going to Disneyland,” said Mary Kim Titla.
 “It was a magical experience.
-But just like Disney, that magic is difficult to explain.
-You can only feel it when you are a part of it.”
-For Titla, that magic expanded into a passion, […]
+But just like Disney, that […]

 A 2nd Act: Artists Known

 The tiny sign beside the painting read, “Artist once known.”
 This was a departure from the typical “Artist Unknown,” when painters’ names are lost.
 The difference struck Tricia Loscher.
-“It gave me goosebumps,” she said.
-“And it made me realize that everyone and everything has a story.
-So do museum visitors, especially when their personal […]
+“It […]

 A 2nd Act: The Golden Thread

 Sam Leyvas has been a man on a mission his entire life.
-That’s not hard to imagine considering his lovely mother, Helen, taught her only child the value of lending a hand.
-Whether the need came from their South Phoenix neighbors or a family member, Helen was quick to offer assistance without being asked.
-Taking […]
+That’s not hard to imagine considering his lovely mother, Helen, taught her only child the value of lending […]

 A 2nd Act: The Neighborhood House

 In 1916, the city of Phoenix ended at the Salt River.
-But Dwight B. Heard, one of the largest landowners in the Salt River Valley, saw value in the “South Side.”
-His newspaper, The Arizona Republican (now The Arizona Republic), proudly displayed his real estate ads for one-acre homesites on the south side, near the […]
+But Dwight B. Heard, one of the largest landowners in the Salt River Valley, saw value in the “South […]

 A 2nd Act: Bond of Brothers

 It’s indisputable: Little brothers look up to big brothers.
 But what Christopher Rodriguez learned from his big brother impacted not only him, but many others along the way.
-T.J., four years older than Chris, was born with IDD (intellectual and developmental disabilities).
-Watching his older brother navigate life inspired Chris.
-“T.J. is my only sibling, and I […]
+T.J., four years […]